-Similarly, the motorcycle may be being used as collateral to borrow money, this is a practise known as logbook loans.
-Again, even though you’ve parted with cash the motorcycle could be repossessed.
+Similarly, the motorcycle may be being used as collateral to borrow money, this is a practice known as logbook loans.
+Again, even though you’ve parted with cash, the motorcycle could be repossessed.

 Written off/ Scrapped

-When a motorcycle is in an accident it may be written off by the insurance company, the category of write off can be as follows under the current system.
+When a motorcycle is in an accident, it may be written off by the insurance company; the write-off category can be as follows under the current system.